31 Laundry Room Decorating Ideas

 Image courtesy of Edward Martin

-Whittney Parkinson created this whimsical laundry room design by incorporating a warm pink and white color palette and painted shiplap walls that add a decorative element.
+Whittney Parkinson created this whimsical laundry room design by incorporating a warm pink and white color palette, along with painted shiplap walls that add a decorative element.
 Wicker baskets, faux florals, and brass hardware add country charm.

 Playful Color Scheme